-Meat and Muscle Biology is the premier, fully open access journal that is a publication home for a broad scope of high quality, peer-reviewed manuscripts on all aspects of meat science (including meat derived from domestic mammals, avian species, aquaculture species, amphibians, wild capture mammals, synthetic meat analogs and cell culture) applied muscle biology and related topics.
+Meat and Muscle Biology is the premier, fully open access journal that is a publication home for a broad scope of high quality, peer-reviewed manuscripts on all aspects of meat science (including meat derived from domestic mammals, avians, reptiles, aquaculture species, amphibians, wild capture mammals, synthetic meat analogs and cell culture) applied muscle biology and related topics.

 Scope and PurposeThe American Meat Science Association (AMSA) fosters community and professional development among individuals who create and apply science to efficiently provide safe and high quality meat.

-The purpose of the Muscle and Meat Biology (MMB) journal is to provide an appropriate medium for the dissemination of interdisciplinary and international knowledge on all antemortem and postmortem factors that influence the properties of meat that are marketed for human consumption.
+The purpose of the Muscle and Meat Biology (MMB) journal is to provide an appropriate medium for the dissemination of knowledge on all antemortem and postmortem factors that influence the properties of meat that are marketed for human consumption.

 MMB is indexed by the following services: